bazelbuild/bazel-blog/_posts/2023-07-20-bazel-q2-2023-community-update.md

 This change is part of releasing Starlark Android build rules to open source, and deprecating their Bazel-native equivalents.

-We switched  our internal export pipeline from “pre-alpha” to “main” branch on 2023-05-30, after which the pre-alpha branch will no longer be updated.
+We switched  our internal export pipeline from “pre-alpha” to “main” branch on May 30, 2023, after which the pre-alpha branch will no longer be updated.
 All future development will occur on the "main" branch, which we anticipate to be the last branch change for this codebase.

 ## Announcements